Directions and industry requirements are regularly updated

 - If transport is provided by a labour hire firm, consult the labour hire firm about how this will occur.

-For more information on managing risks of employee exposure to coronavirus (COVID-19) when using vehicles for work, see Managing coronavirus (COVID-19) exposure risks: travelling in vehicles
+For more information on managing risks of employee exposure to COVID-19 when using vehicles for work, see Managing COVID-19 exposure risks: travelling in vehicles

 Where an employer or host employer provides accommodation to employees, they should ensure:

 - adequate and accessible facilities are in place to support the implementation of physical distancing and good hygiene